EncinasBartos/TBarrier/README.md

 The notebooks will be continuously update so please always check out the latest version.

+Please report any issues/bugs to Alex Pablo Encinas Bartos (enalex@ethz.ch)

 ## License

 ### Code
 The code in this repository, including all code samples in the notebooks listed above, is released under the [GNU license](LICENSE-CODE).
 Read more at the [Open Source Initiative](https://opensource.org/osd).

 ### Text
-The text content of the book is released under the [CC-BY-NC-ND license](LICENSE-TEXT).
+The text content of the notebook is released under the [CC-BY-NC-ND license](LICENSE-TEXT).
 Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode).